kijinseong/kijinseong.github.io/index.md

 layout: default
 ---

 <p style="font-size:110%;">Hi!
-I am <b>Kijin Seong</b> and a postdoctoral researcher at the Urban Information Lab in the School of Architecture at the University of Texas at Austin.
+I am <b>Kijin Seong</b>, a postdoctoral researcher at the Urban Information Lab in the School of Architecture at the University of Texas at Austin.
 My research focuses on leveraging <b>urban informatics and emerging technologies</b> to enhance the <b>climate resilience of smart cities</b>.
-I am passionate about using data-driven approaches to improve urban planning and address environmental challenges, and I continually seek opportunities to expand my expertise in this field.</p>
+I am deeply committed to employing data-driven approaches to advance urban planning and tackle environmental challenges.
+I am looking for apportunities to deepen my expertise in these areas and contribute to innovative solutions for smart city resilience.</p>

 <br />